mkoryak/fth2/README.md

-# fth2
+temp repo for rewrite of floatThead without the jqueries.

-temp repo for the rewrite of floatthead without the jquery
+go away